luca-nik/luca-nik/README.md

 <details>
   <summary> My Mountaineering Adventures</summary>

-Ok all this was quite boring, I know.
+  Ok all this was quite boring
-Outside of my academic activity I am also a passionate alpinist, with more than 60 alpine climbs on the record.
+  Outside of my professional life, I am a passionate alpinist with more than 60 alpine climbs on record.
+  The mountains help me put life's problems into perspective and face them in a calm and pragmatic way.

+### My Climbing Adventures
+Below are some photos from my climbs:

 </details>